-The FDEP reminds listeners that with the passage of the Coral Reef Protection Act in 2009, it is now illegal for any vessel to anchor on, or damage, Florida's fragile and valuable coral reefs.
+It is now illegal for any vessel to anchor on, or damage, Florida's fragile and valuable coral reefs.
 When boating use current nautical charts and fish finders to locate reefs.
 Avoid harming the reefs by using mooring buoys or anchoring in the sand!
-This important message is brought to you buy the FDEP.
+This important message is brought to you by the DEP.
 More information about how you can protect the Florida Reef Tract is available online at southeastfloridareefs.net.